« BackRats learned to drivetheconversation.comSubmitted by uprootdev a year ago

 With that out of the way, the title here on HN is misleading.
 It is not so much about driving but enrichment in general.

-• veltas 7 months ago
+• veltas a year ago

 Yeah sorry that was a joke, if not clear